 In collaboration with BC FLNRO (Joe De Gisi), Environment Yukon (Oliver Barker) and Anne Farineau, I designed a novel social-ecological model linking the life history diversity and population dynamics of 425 lake trout populations with the preferences from 15,000 anglers from 239 towns across British Columbia and Yukon.
 I used this model to explore how conservation and management outcomes, such as risk of collapse, are mediated by environmental variation and angler behaviour.
 I then quantified whether climate-, effort-, or area-based policies improved management goals to aid in decision-making.
 Overall, we found that a simple policy that protects young fish and the first-maturing cohorts better maintained angler harvest while reducing widespread risks.

 Currently, I am expanding on this research to address these challenges on salmon and groundfish by building assessment models that directly serve collaborative governance processes (more to come!).

 Improving assessment and monitoring designs

 Another core aspect of my research is to use and develop novel methods, from gear deployments to quantitative techniques, that improve fishery assessments and monitoring.
-One of the components I’ve done the most work on this frontier is in estimates of fish growth and maturity resulting from polyphasic life histories and size selective sampling (Wilson et al. 2015; Wilson et al. 2018; Hashiguti et al. In Press).
+One of the components I’ve done the most work on this frontier is in estimates of fish growth and maturity resulting from polyphasic life histories and size selective sampling (Wilson et al. 2015; Wilson et al. 2018; Hashiguti et al. 2019).
 I’ve used simulations to inform study designs for estimating fish mortality (Rogers et al. 2014).
 Lastly, I developed one of the first uses of underwater video to assess freshwater fish communities in dense macrophytes (Wilson et al. 2014; Wilson et al. 2015).